 - Uterine Fibroids

-Which would you rather take – a pain killer or a healing enzyme?
+Which would you rather take – a pain killer or a systemic enzyme?

 Truth is, very few pain killers help heal the body, and in most cases the side effects are rather unpleasant.
 On the other hand, systemic proteolytic enzymes support the body’s ability to heal itself, and they reduce the signs and symptoms of a chronic condition.

-Can proteolytic enzymes be used with other pain meds?
+Can proteolytic systemic enzymes be used with other pain meds?

 I knew you were going to ask.
 Yes, enzymes can used if you are taking low-dose non-steroidal anti-inflammatory drugs (NSAIDs), as long as they are taken 60 minutes apart.

 How about clinical research?

 Where is the proof?
 There are untold numbers of clinical studies that have been done on proteolytic systemic enzymes, and we have 76 of the most relevant studies listed on our site.
 Let’s not forget that these systemic enzymes have been in use in Europe for more than 50 years.
 And in Japan, some proteolytic systemic enzymes are classified as prescription drugs.